Stationary rotating black holes in theories with gravitational Chern-Simons Lagrangian term: A few general considerations

 $S_0$ is Wald black hole entropy \cite{Iyer:1994ys} due to the Lagrangian $\LL_0$.
 In coordinate systems of the type standardly used in the literature (like the generalized Boyer-Lindquist type of coordinates we use in this paper) $S_{\mathrm{gCS}}$ can be calculated from

-where $\mathcal{B}$ is the $(D-2)$-dimensional bifurcation surface of the black hole horizon \cite{Bonora:2011gz}.
+where $\mathcal{B}$ is the $(D-2)$-dimensional bifurcation surface of the black hole horizon and 1-form $\Gam_N$ and 2-form $\R_N$ are defined in Appendix \ref{app:tech:S1g0} \cite{Bonora:2011gz}.
 In a forthcoming paper, \cite{BCDPSp}, by using conformal invariance of (\ref{entgCS}), we shall prove a theorem according to which, for black hole metrics of the form (\ref{vaneom}), with $p \ge 1$ and coordinates $z$ tangential to the bifurcation surface of the horizon, the gCS entropy term (\ref{entgCS}) vanishes.

 Using the just mentioned theorems, we can already state one general result.
 If for stationary rotating black hole $p$ of angular momenta $J_i$ are zero, then the spacetime usually has $SO(2p)$ isometry.
 Let us restrict to the cases in which this is valid.\footnote{We restrict ourselves here to ``standard'' black holes with horizon topology given by a sphere $S^{D-2}$.
 In this case the above symmetry statement is valid when there is no matter outside the horizon.
 However, it can be violated if there is matter with symmetry breaking energy-momentum tensor (e.g., rigid matter which does not rotate in corresponding directions but with the shape which breaks the $SO(2p)$ isometry).
 Such systems are excluded in our analysis.} Then, if $p\ge2$ such spacetime falls under the class of the above theorems guaranteeing $C^{\mu\nu} = 0$ and $S_{\mathrm{gCS}} = 0$.
 This leads us to the following clearcut statement: